Here’s a curated list of the top Zendesk integrations that all ambitious support teams should try out (if you haven’t already).

 Zendesk is one of the most popular customer service help desk solutions out there – and rightfully so.
 It comes with a myriad of useful products and features for all support channels, so it’s easy to consolidate all customer-facing interactions on this single platform.

 However, the awesomeness doesn’t stop there.
-If you’ve ever stepped into the Zendesk Marketplace, you know that there’s (seven) hundred and one integrations that help you boost the efficiency and quality of your customer service.
+If you’ve ever stepped into the Zendesk Marketplace, you know that there are (seven) hundred and one integrations that help you boost the efficiency and quality of your customer service.

 Klaus is a conversation review tool that makes it easy to give feedback to your agents.
 This integration pulls all tickets from Zendesk to Klaus, where you can evaluate your agents’ responses based on the scorecard that reflects your company’s internal quality standards.